Market Analysts see Kosmos Energy Ltd [KOS] gaining to $10. Time to buy?

 Sponsored

-Earnings Release: Monday, February 26, 2024, pre-UK market open via Business Wire, Regulatory News Service, and the Company’s website at www.kosmosenergy.com.

-The results of the trading session contributed to over 5634790 shares changing hands.
-Over the past one week, the price volatility of Kosmos Energy Ltd stands at 3.78% while the volatility over the past one month is 4.28%.
+Over the last 12 months, KOS stock dropped by -23.20%.
+The one-year Kosmos Energy Ltd stock forecast points to a potential upside of 36.14.
+The average equity rating for KOS stock is currently 1.44, trading closer to a bullish pattern in the stock market.

-The market cap for KOS stock reached $2.74 billion, with 455.90 million shares outstanding and 449.45 million shares in the current float.
-Compared to the average trading volume of 4.77M shares, KOS reached a trading volume of 5634790 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $2.65 billion, with 455.90 million shares outstanding and 449.45 million shares in the current float.
+Compared to the average trading volume of 4.82M shares, KOS stock reached a trading volume of 7214853 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Stifel have made an estimate for Kosmos Energy Ltd shares, keeping their opinion on the stock as Buy, with their previous recommendation back on November 20, 2023.
 While these analysts kept the previous recommendation, Bernstein raised their target price from $12 to $9.
 The new note on the price target was released on October 17, 2023, representing the official price target for Kosmos Energy Ltd stock.
 Previously, the target price had yet another raise from $8.70 to $10, while BofA Securities kept a Buy rating on KOS stock.

-Kosmos Energy Ltd [KOS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.40.
-With this latest performance, KOS shares dropped by -4.80% in over the last four-week period, additionally sinking by -18.49% over the last 6 months – not to mention a drop of -20.67% in the past year of trading.
+Kosmos Energy Ltd [KOS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.36.
+With this latest performance, KOS shares dropped by -8.28% in over the last four-week period, additionally sinking by -15.79% over the last 6 months – not to mention a drop of -23.20% in the past year of trading.

 With the latest financial reports released by the company, Kosmos Energy Ltd posted 0.23/share EPS, while the average EPS was predicted by analysts to be reported at 0.14/share.
 When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 64.30%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for KOS.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Kosmos Energy Ltd go to 23.80%.